ZZZZzzzzac/numfi/docs/class.md

 # class numfi(numpy.ndarray)

 This class is inherited from `numpy.ndarray`, and add some attributes and methods to support fixed-point arithmetic.
-The main perpose is to mimic Matlab's `fi` object, and
+It's properties and methods are mimic Matlab's `fi` class, make porting code between Matlab and Python easier.(An easy trick is `import numfi as fi`)

 ## Create new numfi object

 ```python